Urban horticulture: History

 Horticulture and the integration of nature into human civilization has been a major part in the establishment of cities.
-During neolithic revolution, cities would often be built with market gardens and farms as their trading centers.
-Studies in urban horticulture rapidly increased with the major growth of cities during the industrial revolution.
+During the Neolithic Revolution cities would often be built with market gardens and farms as their trading centers.
+Studies in urban horticulture rapidly increased with the major growth of cities during the Industrial Revolution.
 These insights led to the field being dispersed to farmers in the hinterlands.
-For centuries, the built environment such as homes, public buildings, etc. were integrated with cultivation in the form of gardens, farms, and grazing lands, Kitchen gardens, farms, common grazing land, etc. Therefore, horticulture was a regular part of everyday life in the city.
+For centuries, the built environment such as homes, public buildings, etc. were integrated with cultivation in the form of gardens, farms, grazing lands, etc. Therefore, horticulture was a regular part of everyday life in the city.
 With the Industrial Revolution and the related increasing populations rapidly changed the landscape and replaced green spaces with brick and asphalt.
 After the nineteenth century, Horticulture was then selectively restored in some urban spaces as a response to the unhealthy conditions of factory neighborhoods and cities began seeing the development of parks.